Canon 6D vs Pentax K-3 II

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 6D and the K-3 II are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The viewfinder in the K-3 II offers a wider field of view (100%) than the one in the 6D (97%), so that a larger proportion of the captured image is visible in the finder.
 On the other hand, the viewfinder of the 6D has a higher magnification (0.71x vs 0.63x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 6D and Pentax K-3 II along with similar information for a selection of comparators.

 One feature that differentiates the K-3 II and the 6D is in-body image stabilization (IBIS).
-The K-3 II reduces the risk of handshake-induced blur with all attached lenses, while the 6D has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The K-3 II reduces the risk of handshake-induced blur with all attached lenses, while the 6D offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The Pentax K-3 II has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 Concerning the storage of imaging data, both the 6D and the K-3 II write their files to SDXC cards.
 The K-3 II features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 6D only has one slot.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.